idvorkin/idvorkin.github.io/_d/SustainableWork.md

 #### Your time off policy sounds great, but I want to write code

-Building code muscles is great - I highly recomend it.
+Building code muscles is great - I highly recommend it.
 I believe the best way to do that is to work on a side project or to take courses, and read a great programming book.

 #### Really, you do this